-The development site is approximately 2.8km from the boundary of the nearest Natura 2000 site: South Dublin Bay and River Tolka estuary SPA/SAC.
-The intervening land is occupied by urban development and transport links.
+The development site is approximately 2km from the boundary of the nearest Natura 2000 site: the Rockabill to Dalkey SAC.
+It is c.2km from South Dublin Bay and River Tolka estuary SPA/SAC in Dublin Bay.
+The intervening land is occupied by residential/urban development and transport links, as well as open sea.
 Because of the distance separating these areas there is no pathway for loss or disturbance of habitats in any Natura 2000 site, or other semi-natural habitats that may act as ecological corridors or stepping stones for important species associated with the qualifying interests of Natura 2000 sites.